 That said, we’ll continue to monitor the landscape and keep up to date on the latest health research and environmental impact of palm oil.

-You can learn more about our commitment to high quality natural ingredients here.
+Learn more about our commitment to high quality natural ingredients.
 Or browse our cookies to see a full list of all the ingredients we use.